 On February 10, 2000, Griffey’s day of reckoning had arrived.
 He was traded to the Reds for pitcher Brett Tomko, outfielder Mike Cameron, infielder Antonio Perez, and minor-league pitcher Jake Meyer.
 The Reds signed Griffey to a nine-year, $112.5 million contract.
 “Well, I’m finally home,” Griffey said in his first press conference at Cinergy Field.
 As he had in the past, Griffey left money on the table for what he felt was the right decision.
 “This is my hometown.
 I grew up here.
 It doesn't matter how much money you make; it's where you feel happy.
 Cincinnati is the place where I thought I would be happy.”

 In Griffey’s first season with the Reds, he hit 40 home runs and drove in 118 runs.
+He also reached the 400-homer milestone on April 10, his father's 50th birthday.
 While few would have expected it, 2000 would turn out to be his best Reds season.
 Later in the season, during a confrontation with broadcaster Marty Brennaman, Griffey admitted to having played hurt all year with a sore hamstring.50 It was a harbinger of things to come.

 On Opening Day 2001, Griffey sat out for the first opener in his career with a sore hamstring.
 He went on the disabled list on April 29.
 In July Griffey’s former teammate and then-ESPN analyst Harold Reynolds criticized the Reds’ decision to play a recovering Griffey when they were out of contention.
 “They gave me the green light to play,” Griffey retorted.
 “If I blow out, I blow out.
 But I am going to do it under my own terms.”51